JK Rowling's first adult novel will be "blackly comic"

-NEW YORK J.K.
+NEW YORK, April 12 J.K.
 Rowling's first book for adults will be a "blackly comic" novel set in an idyllic English town where all is not what it seems, its publisher said on Thursday.

 The publisher promised it will be "blackly comic, thought-provoking and constantly surprising," and offered some general plot details.